mingyan08/mingyan08.github.io/_pages/about.md

 <h2 style="color:red;">Open Positions</h2>

-I am **currently recruiting** Ph.D. students, postdocs, and Visiting Students at The Chinese University of Hong Kong, Shenzhen.
+I am **currently recruiting** Ph.D. students, postdocs, and visiting students at The Chinese University of Hong Kong, Shenzhen.
 If you are interested, please email me.

 Research Interest